publysher/blog.publysher.nl/_posts/2013-08-09-infra-as-repo-introducting-master.md

 ---
+layout: post
 title: "Adding a Salt master"
-series: "Infra as a Repo"
+category: "Infra as a Repo"
-date: "2013-08-09"
-description: "How I provisioned a single Nginx server on Digital Ocean using Salt Stack and a master/minion setup"
 ---

 After I [managed to provision an Nginx server][previous post] using a masterless Salt setup, I felt it was time to